-Admission to the Program - To be admitted to the Teacher-Education Program a student may take formal application as soon as he has sophomore standing.
+Admission to the Program - To be admitted to the Teacher-Education Program a student may make formal application as soon as he has sophomore standing.
 He should do this before the end of the sophomore year because delay of application until the junior or senior year may make it difficult to complete requirements in four years.

 Application forms are available in the Education Department Office.

 At the time of application the student should ask for a copy of the pamphlet, So You Want To Be a Teacher.
 This pamphlet outlines in detail the steps to follow in completing the Teacher-Education Program.

-Curriculum and Major and Minor Sequences for Elementary Teachers\
+Curriculum and Major and Minor Sequences for Elementary Teachers

 - I. Amount and Grade of Work.
-The student must complete 125 hours of work with an average grade of C. - II.
+The student must complete 125 hours of work with an average grade of C. To be eligible for student teaching, he must attain a C average (2.00 honor points) at the end of the school year preceding the year in which he plans to do his student teaching. - II.
 Prescribed Work.
 Of the 125 hours required, the following are prescribed:

 A. General Education (Degree Requirements): Hours

-Bible 103, 206, 301 9
+Religion and Theology 103, 206, 301 Biology 111

-Biology 111

-Physical Science 110
+Physics 110 (Physical Science) 4

 Mathematics 109 4

-English 103-104
+English 103-104 6

 History 101-102

 Psychology 201 3

 Speech 109 or 303

-Physical Education
+Physical Education 3 semesters

 Foreign Language 14